-Facts and Figures
+Facts and figures

-Annual budget: approx. 2.1 billion euros (2015)
+Annual budget: approx. 2.4 billion euros (2019)

 Some institutes also perform services for university research, providing equipment and facilities to researchers, such as telescopes, large-scale equipment, specialised libraries and documentary resources.

 Max Planck Institutes frequently build international networks to create the critical mass for specific research topics.
 MPG researchers are highly sought-after and appreciated as esteemed research partners worldwide.
 This is evidenced by the fact that around 16,500 junior and visiting researchers worked at the Max Planck Society on fixed-term contracts of varying lengths during the course of 2019.
 Additionally, Max Planck Institutes were involved in roughly 3,000 international research projects with more than 6,000 partners in over 120 countries around the world.